To have systems that make best practices for waste reduction, reuse, recycle, and disposal the northern Michigan way of life.

 Emmet County Recycling (ECR) was initially equipped under a millage collecting .25 mils for 2 years.
 This provided for a truck, drop-off containers, and processing equipment.
 State grants assisted in funding initial construction and equipment.

 Under the mechanism set up by the Funding Committee in 1991, the Recycling Program’s main sources of income are sale of recyclables and allocation of funds from Transfer Station revenues.
 (Of note is the fact that County’s Transfer Station rates are nonetheless consistently among the lowest in the region.)
 On an ongoing basis, this has covered all costs to operate the county’s 13 Recycling Drop Sites and the Recycle Processing Facility (MRF).
-All facilities and systems expansions since 1992 have also been funded by DPW operations.
+Many facilities and systems expansions have also been funded by DPW operations.

 The DPW operates its own materials recovery facility, markets the recyclables collected, and receives the resulting revenues.
 Income from the sale of recyclables covers a substantial portion of the operating costs for recycling collection and processing.
 This is a great benefit for the community, providing jobs and services instead of spending money to bury these resources in a landfill.

 From 1992-1999 Emmet County Recycling received no tax dollars.
 We still do not rely on funds from Emmet County tax dollars.
 The local government entities to which we provide services do pay us from their tax dollars.
 Specifically, neighboring Cheboygan and Otsego counties have millages or fees to fund recycling for their citizens and they pay Emmet County to process their recyclables.
-ECR also has contracts with five municipalities to provide curbside collection of recyclables for their residents (60% of the County’s total households).
+ECR also has contracts with six municipalities to provide curbside collection of recyclables for their residents (60% of the County’s total households).
 The curbside communities have all paid for the service from their general funds without raising taxes.

-The DPW contracts with private sector companies to provide services where multiple viable vendors make competitive bids possible, for example for hauling and disposal of waste from the Transfer Station.
+In contrast, the DPW contracts with private sector companies to provide services where multiple viable vendors make competitive bids possible, for example for hauling and disposal of waste from the Transfer Station.
 Contract language features built-in incentives to protect and promote the program’s interests and vision and also emphasizes public ownership and control.
 Waste hauling from Emmet County homes and businesses is provided entirely by private waste haulers contracting directly with the customers.